-You can now buy biodegradable or recycled bin liners in most supermarkets.
+You can now buy recycled bin liners in most supermarkets.

 Bottles and jars can be recycled.
-Just put them in your recycling bag, basket or bin for collection.
+Just put them in your recycling bag, box or bin for collection.
 Please rinse before recycling, and include bottle tops and jar lids.

 Cans and tins can be recycled.
-Just put them in your recycling bag, basket or bin for collection.
-(Please rinse out first).
+Just put them in your recycling bag, box or bin for collection but please rinse them out first.

 We cannot take carpets for recycling.
 Please do not leave carpets out with your normal rubbish for collection as you could be fined.
-Call the Environment Action Line to arrange a bulk waste collection on 020 7641 2000.
+Find out about bulky waste collections

 Remember to rinse and squash your cartons, and screw the lids back on before recycling.

-The cartons will be sorted from the other items at the Materials Recycling Facility.
+The cartons will be sorted from the other items at the Materials Recovery Facility.

-Flatten down the cardboard and add them to your recycling bag, basket or bin for collection.
+Flatten down the cardboard and add them to your recycling bag, box or bin for collection.

-Old cards and paper can be re-used for making present tags or paperchains.
-Otherwise, you can recycle them by putting them in your recycling bag, basket or bin for collection.
-Remember: metallic paper cannot be recycled - try not to buy it!
+Old cards and paper can be re-used for making present tags or paper chains.
+Otherwise, you can recycle them by putting them in your recycling bag, box or bin for collection.
+Remember - metallic paper cannot be recycled so try not to buy it!

-All your unwanted clothing, in good or poor condition, can be taken to a SCOPE textile bin.
-See Textile recycling.
+All your unwanted clothing, in good or poor condition, can be taken to an on-street Scope textile bin.

-Most coffee cups cannot currently be recycled as they can cause problems with our sorting machines and contaminate the paper stream.
-Why not reduce the number of coffee cups you use by using a reusable coffee cup or mug.
+Disposable coffee cups cannot currently be recycled as they can cause problems with our sorting machines and contaminate the paper stream.
+Please put your disposable coffee cups in your household rubbish.
+Why not reduce the number of coffee cups you use by using a reusable coffee cup?